eBay Scams: Unveiling the Dark Side of eBay

 You should also contact your credit card company and dispute the charges.

-If you have given out your personal information, you should monitor your credit report for any unauthorized activity.
+If you have given out your personal information, you should monitor your credit report for unauthorized activity.

 Bottom Line